 Wow, Is It Really Going to Cost That Much?

 Some additional data center facilities are very big-ticket items.
-After previously spending around $120 million on its data center facilities in Singapore, Google then signed off on a $380 million expansion.
+After spending around $120 million on its data center facilities in Singapore, Google signed off on a $380 million expansion.
 Budgets can also be bigger than funds available, whatever the levels under discussion.
 If so, other solutions may be preferable.
-They may include the use of colocation facilities, where all-in monthly fees can be easier to handle as well as being more affordable.
+They may include the use of colocation facilities, where all-in monthly fees can be easier to handle and more affordable.

 Is modular design the solution for easy expansion of data centers?
 Share your opinion with us with a line or two in the space for comments below.